 Roundwood Production Process

-Pinepac prioritizes environmental responsibility and strives for a net positive impact on the environment.
-We utilize sustainable resources and advocate for best practice manufacturing methods to uphold this commitment.
+Pinepac prioritises environmental responsibility and strives for a net positive impact on the environment.
+We utilise sustainable resources and advocate for best practice manufacturing methods to uphold this commitment.

-At our Roundwood plant, we focus on producing posts and poles from local pine forests, including utilizing production thinnings and small logs that would otherwise be wasted.
-Logs undergo processing through a peeler to remove bark and some fiber, minimizing taper and rough surfaces.
-The resulting peelings are repurposed for landscaping, planting, and farm animal winter pads to enhance paddock conditions during wet months.
+At our Roundwood plant, we focus on producing posts and poles from local pine forests, using production thinnings and small logs that would otherwise go to waste.
+Logs are processed through a peeler to remove bark and some fibers, minimizing taper and rough surfaces.
+The resulting peelings are repurposed for landscaping, planting, and farm animal winter pads, improving paddock conditions during wet months.

-After grading for size and defects, logs are dried using steam in a pressure vessel and treated with preservative chemicals, such as CCA or ACQ formulations, to prevent insect and fungus attacks.
-Our treatment plant adheres to industry best practices, with bunding to prevent chemical spills and regular inspections by regulatory authorities like Worksafe.
-Continuous monitoring of stormwater ensures effective environmental management systems.
+After grading for size and defects, the logs are dried using steam in a pressure vessel and treated with preservative chemicals, such as CCA or ACQ formulations, to protect against insects and fungi.
+Our treatment plant follows industry best practices, with bunding to prevent chemical spills and regular inspections by regulatory authorities like WorkSafe.

-Posts treated to Hazard Class 4 (H4) are primarily used for farm fences, vineyards, and small retaining walls, while poles treated to Hazard Class 5 (H5) serve structural engineering purposes such as foundations and large retaining walls.
-Marine piles undergo treatment to Hazard Class 6 (H6) to withstand saltwater organisms and rapid decay due to shifting tides.
+Posts treated to Hazard Class 4 (H4) are typically used for farm fences, vineyards, and small retaining walls, while poles treated to Hazard Class 5 (H5) are designed for structural engineering purposes, such as foundations and large retaining walls.
+Marine piles are treated to Hazard Class 6 (H6) to resist saltwater organisms and rapid decay due to shifting tides.

-For further details on customer usage of our products, please refer to the provided web links below.
+For more details on how our products are used by customers, please refer to the links provided below:

 NZTPC